 How to Protect Yourself From Ad Fraud

-Although these are the most common types of ad fraud, the goalposts are always moving and new forms of digital fraud are developed almost daily.
+Although these are the most common types of ad fraud, the goalposts are always moving and new forms of PPC fraud are pop up regularly.
 And, as the practice isn’t outlawed, it can be very tricky to minimise or even be aware of your exposure to ad fraud.

-There are a few things you can do to limit your exposure to these potentially expensive practices.
+There are a few things you can do to limit your exposure to ad fraud and get your ad spend under control.
 Some are things you can do in your PPC campaign set up, others will involve using a paid service.
 Depending on the potential for gain or loss, you might want to weigh up which is best for your business.

 Monitor your data